jamesMcMeex/samantha-todhunter/README.md

 # Website for Samantha Todhunter

-## A static website, built using Nunjucks templates, Sass and JavaScript
+## A static website, built using Gulp, Nunjucks templates, Sass and JavaScript

 ### Requirements: